Stonelinks/stonelinks.github.io/pages/posts/2014-07-31-jekyll-gettext-plugin/index.md

 As the friendly neighborhood web developer at MUJIN, one of my responsibilities is [our company's website](http://mujin.co.jp/).
 I made this site mostly by myself using [jekyll](http://jekyllrb.com/), the static website generator that github uses for github pages by default.

 Jekyll is pretty awesome, but doesn't support internationalization which we obviously need as a Japanese company.
-I got something really simple working with [jekyll-multiple-languages-plugin](https://github.com/screeninteraction/jekyll-multiple-languages-plugin), I wasn't happy with it.
+I got something really simple working with [jekyll-multiple-languages-plugin](https://github.com/screeninteraction/jekyll-multiple-languages-plugin), but I wasn't happy with it.
 The translation index had to be manually kept which was a giant pain (especially since non-technical people edit content on the site).

 As a long time django user, I really like the way it handles [internationalization](https://docs.djangoproject.com/en/dev/topics/i18n/), namely the fact that the translation index was automatically updated as people edited content in the standard gettext `.po` file format.